andrewacashner/hearingfaithms/chapters/chapter-2.md

 kinds of music, and if individual people respond differently depending on their temperament as well as their intellectual capacity, how could the creators of sacred music be assured of its power?
+How could they know which strings to pluck?

-Kircher's theory represents one attempt to reconcile the challenges of accommodating the ear and training it.
+Kircher's theory represents a highly learned, quasi-scientific attempt to reconcile the challenges of accommodating the ear and training it.
 But outside the erudite realm of theoretical speculation, this was a problem that faced every Catholic church leader and musician who was serious about using music to make faith appeal to hearing.